 Additionally, Pennsylvania state laws add additional protections for the following classes:

 - Pregnancy Status

-Asking about any of these items on a rental application form (and/or using them to base an application decision on) is not allowed.
+Asking about any of these items on a rental application form (and/or using them to base an application decision on) is illegal.

 Exemptions from Fair Housing laws do exist.
 In Pennsylvania, the following exemptions are allowed:

-- Age/Familial Status – it is acceptable to ask about and base a decision on applicant age and/or if children will occupy the rented premises in any of the below cases:
+- Familial Status – it is acceptable to ask about and base a decision on applicant age and/or if children will occupy the rented premises in any two-family owner or family member-occupied dwelling.

 - Religious Organizations – religion can be used as a basis for giving preference to certain applicants for property that is owned, operated, supervised, or controlled by a religious organization that does not rent for commercial purposes.
 However, other protected classes may not be the basis for making a decision as a result of this exemption.
 42 U.S. Code § 3607